bdavs3/my-website/README.md

 - Check unique key warning on book review and warning on lazy loading images
 - In the mobile book review, line up the dropdowns horizontally instead of stacking them
 - Add some light animations to the book review

-### Next Tasks

-- Enable sorting and searching books
-  - Adjust 'total count' label when filtering / searching books
-  - Add selected filters to a horizontal bar above reviews
-    - Allow these filters to be removed by clicking them